dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 Supporting efficient optimism revolves around maintaining two principles:

-* **VALID(j, k)**: For every j,k, such that j < k, a validation of TXk is performed after TXj executes (or re-executes).
+* **VALIDAFTER(j, k)**: For every j,k, such that j < k, a validation of TXk is performed after TXj executes (or re-executes).
-* **MVCC**: Whenever TXk executes (speculatively), a read by TXk obtains the value recorded so far by the highest transaction TXj preceding it, i.e., where j < k.
+* **READLAST**: Whenever TXk executes (speculatively), a read by TXk obtains the value recorded so far by the highest transaction TXj preceding it, i.e., where j < k.
 Higher transactions TXl, where l > k, do not intefer with TXk.

 Jointly, these two principles
 suffice to guarantee both safety and liveness no matter what scheduling policy is used, so long as required execution and validation tasks are eventually dispatched.
 Safety follows because a TXk gets validated after all TXj, j &lt; k, are finalized.
 Liveness follows by induction.
 Initially transaction 1 is guaranteed to pass validation successfully and not require re-execution.
 Once transactions TX1-TXj have successfully validated, the next invocation of transaction j+1 will pass validation successfully and not require re-execution.

-**MVCC** is achieved via a simple multi-version in-memory data structure that keeps versioned write-sets, TXj recording values whose version is j.
+**READLAST** is achieved via a simple multi-version in-memory data structure that keeps versioned write-sets, TXj recording values whose version is j.
 A read by TXk obtains the value recorded by the latest invocation of TXj with the highest j &lt; k.

 A special value `ABORTED` may be stored at version j when the latest invocation of TXj aborts.
 If TXk reads this value, it suspends and resumes when the value becomes set.

-**VALID(j, k)** is implemented by a scheduler.
+**VALIDAFTER(j, k)** is implemented by a scheduler.
 For each j, every TXk with index k > j is scheduled for (re)validation after TXj completes (re-)execution.
 Validation re-reads the read-set of the TXk and compares against the original read-set that TXk obtained in its latest execution.
 If validation fails, TXk re-executes.

 ## Scheduling